Lam Kor-wan: Childhood

 Lam was born in British Hong Kong on 22 May 1955 as Lam Kwok-yue.
-From 1957 to 1962, his father worked for a petroleum company in Brunei, and Lam and his sister went to live with his mother in the company's dormitory, together with his concubine and half-siblings.
-In December 1962, Lam returned to Hong Kong with his family where they moved into their own home in Kwun Tong, and he attended a government elementary school, usually performing in the top ten of his class.
+From 1957 to 1962, his father worked for a petroleum company in Brunei, and Lam and his sister went to live with his mother in the company's dormitory, together with his father's concubine and his half-siblings.
+In December 1962, Lam returned to Hong Kong with his family, where they moved into their own home in Kwun Tong, and he attended a government elementary school, usually performing in the top ten of his class.
 In 1970, Lam's father opened a store selling motorcycles and asked him to help out in the shop after school every day, which led to a decline in Lam's grades and a deterioration in his relationship with his father, who often scolded him and drove him away from home.
 After graduating from secondary school, Lam started working in his father's motorcycle store on Hong Ning Road, Kwun Tong, and then worked as an air-conditioning apprentice for a relative.